 INVESTMENT COMMITTEE MEMBERS

-Amy Krueger Marsh is the treasurer and chief investment officer of the University of Pittsburgh.
-Ms. Marsh joined the University of Pittsburgh as treasurer in 1999 and earned the added distinction of chief investment officer in 2006.
+Amy Krueger Marsh retired in March 2018 from her position of treasurer and chief investment officer at the University of Pittsburgh.
+Marsh joined the University of Pittsburgh as treasurer in 1999 and earned the added distinction of chief investment officer in 2006.
 She is responsible for management and oversight of the University's financial assets and liabilities, including the University's endowment and operating funds, its bond and note issuances, and its daily cash management.
-From 1983 to 1999, Ms. Marsh was a commercial banker with Mellon Financial Corporation, where she held various management, marketing and lending positions in corporate banking, structured finance and capital markets.
-Prior to joining Mellon, Ms. Marsh was a manager with AT&T Long Lines in Chicago.
+From 1983 to 1999, Marsh was a commercial banker with Mellon Financial Corporation, where she held various management, marketing and lending positions in corporate banking, structured finance and capital markets.
+Prior to joining Mellon, Marsh was a manager with AT&T Long Lines in Chicago.
 She received her M.M. from the Kellogg Graduate School of Management, Northwestern University in 1981 and her A.B. from Wittenberg University in 1978.